-Akron Ministry Training Equips Hughes for Homeless Outreach
+Akron Church Ministry Training Equips Hughes for Homeless Outreach

 Grace College Akron, a church ministry training program, has its share of interesting stories.
 Sometimes the path to full-time ministry isn’t what you would expect.
 And Ashleigh Hughes, sophomore biblical studies major at Grace College Akron, is no exception.
 She’s passionate about helping the hurting and less fortunate — a fervor that took root at an early age.